SAFCSP-Team/greedy-algorithm-project/README.md

 ### Implementation

-* Add an **if** statement that picks the most valuable item.
+* Add an **if** statement that picks the most valuable item in the array.
-Hint:
+* Write the If statement conditions considering the truck capacity and the item value.
-- The
+* In the if statement **currentItem** should hold the current most valuable item.
-- The currentCapacity should be below or equal to the (capacity - currentCapacity).
+* In the if statement **removeIndex** should hold the current most valuable item index.

 ```java